 No child is too young to have his or her hearing tested.
-At Northgate Hearing Services, we focus on children ages 3 and up.
-Identifying hearing problems early are important.
+At Northwest Hearing and Tinnitus, we focus on children ages 3 and up.
+Identifying hearing problems early is important.
 The sooner a hearing problem is found, the sooner managing hearing loss can begin.
 This allows for the best possible outcome for your child.
 If you have any concerns about your child’s hearing, speak with your pediatrician or make an appointment with one of our audiologists.

 Screening all babies within the first month of life is generally recommended.
 Infancy is an important time for speech and language development.
 If the screening tests identify that your child has a hearing loss, further testing may be needed.
 Below are common hearing tests that are performed on children and infants.

 Hearing Tests for Infants and Children

 There are two primary types of testing methods for children and infants, including newborns.
 These may be used alone or together depending on your child’s needs.

 - Tympanometry: This is a test of middle ear function.
 The audiologist will see how well your child’s eardrums respond to pressure changes.
 It is painless and can be completed in less than one minute, without any feedback from your child.